 To open Matrix, return to your web browser then click the green “LOGIN” button in top right of this page or follow the link in your invitation email.
 (If the green button at top of your page reads "Matrix" than you are already logged in.)
 We do recommend that you use Google Chrome to access Matrix for best performance.

 In Matrix, you'll see a toggle in the top left that allows you to switch between managing your projects and datasets.
 Try clicking back and forth between the two to see the project and dataset you just created.
 Now click on the project's name in the sidebar to open it in the main workspace.
-Go ahead and click the "Start Job" button near the top of the workspace.
+Go ahead and click the "Create Job" button near the top of the workspace.

 Follow the prompts to set up the job.
 First, choose the latest version of the model we uploaded from the list of commits — if you modified the code and added a commit previously you'll see it here.
 TensorPort allows you to easily choose a commit in order to run tests on multiple versions of a project.
 Add a job name and specify the module as “mnist” — this allows us to name the primary script in our project to run.
 Leave the package path empty (for more details on these options, see the documentation) and click Next.